-The BSW program at UNBC is generalist in its focus and has an emphasis on practice in northern and remote areas, with First Nations people, women, and in community practice and research.
-These areas combined with an analysis of class, gender and race relations are emphasized throughout Social Work courses, and in the seminar component of Field Education.
+The BSW program at UNBC is generalist in its focus and has an emphasis on practice and research in community and northern and remote areas, along with First Nations people and women.
+These areas combined with an analysis of class, gender and race and ethnic relations are emphasized throughout Social Work courses, and in the seminar component of Field Education.

 Social Work Field Education (SOCW 302 and SOCW 402) offers students an opportunity to develop their social work practice skills within an agency or community setting.
 A variety of placements are available and whenever possible the students' interests and learning needs will be matched with a suitable placement opportunity.
 The placement experience involves the student, faculty field instructor and agency supervisor in a partnership which is intended to facilitate the student's learning.